Pumpkin Run (Monongahela River tributary)

+Confluence of Pumpkin Run with the Monongahela River.
+The upper tunnel crosses under the Greene River Trail and leads to Pumpkin Run Park.

 Pumpkin Run is a tributary to the Monongahela River in southwestern Pennsylvania.
 The stream rises in northeastern Greene and flows north entering the Monongahela River at Rices Landing, Pennsylvania.
 The watershed is roughly 31% agricultural, 58% forested and the rest is other uses.
 The population in the watershed is 931 (2010).